-Influence and control
+Influence and Control

-In many situations, as individuals, we have no direct say in who makes a decision or the design of the decision-making process.
+In many situations, we have no direct say in who makes a decision or how the decision-making process is designed.
+However, we often have some influence on the people making the decision or involved with the decision-making process.

-Voting to remain in the EU is a political act, as is encouraging our friends and relations to vote to remain.
+Going on a protest march is a political act to influence a decision or decisions.
+Voting to remain in the EU is a political act, as is encouraging our friends and relations to do the same.

 These actions, however, do not necessarily result in the decision we would like.
+We have influence, but not control.

-Acting and outcomes
+Acting and Outcomes

 Even once a decision has been made, political action can support it or sabotage its implementation.